-Instead of focusing on a manuscript or a component of one, I’ve chosen to write today about one of history’s most famous and prolific medieval collectors of manuscripts.
+Instead of focusing on a manuscript or a component of one, I’ve chosen to write today about one of medieval history’s most famous and prolific manuscript collectors.
 Jean de Berry (1340-1416) was a French duke and the brother of King Charles V of France.
-An extremely wealthy and well-connected nobleman, Jean de Berry collected all sorts of artwork – including sculpture, tapestries, objects of vertu, castles, and other grand residences – in vast quantities, but he is best-known for his collection of illuminated manuscripts, which numbered around three hundred (Husband 12-22).
+An extremely wealthy and well-connected nobleman, Jean de Berry collected all sorts of artwork – including sculpture, tapestries, precious art objects, and castles – in vast quantities, but he is best-known for his collection of about three hundred illuminated manuscripts.1

 - Husband, Timothy B. The Art of Illumination: The Limbourg Brothers and the Belles Heures of Jean de France, Duc de Berry.
-New York: The Metropolitan Museum of Art & New Haven and London: Yale University Press, 2008.
+New York: The Metropolitan Museum of Art & New Haven/London: Yale University Press, 2008.
+P. 12-22. ↩︎

 - Ibid.
 P. 22-23. ↩︎